 Meet our Coaches

-Stefan A. Koch - Boy'S Head COACH
+Stefan A. Koch - Men's Head COACH

 Following Robinson, Stefan moved to Seattle, living there for 5 years.
 He taught high school history in Sammamish, WA and coached for Mount Baker Crew.
-He took multiple crews to USRowing Youth Nationals, placing as high as 5th in the Boy’s Varsity 8.
-In 2010, Stefan took over as the Novice Men's & Women’s coach at Loyola University Maryland.
-He served in that role for 3 years, during which Loyola’s Ltwt Women’s 4 placed 4th at the IRA National Championship.
+He took multiple crews to USRowing Youth Nationals, placing as high as 5th in the Boys' Varsity 8.
+In 2010, Stefan took over as the Novice Men's & Women’s coach at Loyola University in Maryland.
+He served in that role for 3 years, during which Loyola’s Lightweight Women’s 4 placed 4th at the IRA National Championship.

 Stefan became Men's Varsity Coach at Oakton High School in November 2013, and also coaches in the Summer and Fall for Resilient Rowing Club, in addition to coaching a USRowing Junior Development Camp.
 The Oakton Men's team won gold in the Pair at the 2016 NSRA Nationals.
 In 2017 the Oakton Men's 2nd 8 won Silver at Virginia States, and the Lightweight 4 won Gold.
 The Varsity Men’s team has doubled in size in his time at Oakton.
 Stefan is certified by USRowing as a Level III coach, and also works as a substitute teacher for Fairfax County Public Schools.